CartoDB/carto-vl/docs/guides/06-aggregations.md

 </aside>
 ```

-To improve a bit how the high population numbers display, we're going to first import a formatting library called [`numeraljs`](http://numeraljs.com/).
-To add it, paste the following inside the `<head>` section of your file:
+To improve a bit how you are going to display those big population numbers, we're going to import first a formatting library called [numeraljs](http://numeraljs.com/).
+So you will have to add this inside the `<head>` section of your file:
 ```html
 <!-- Numeral.js for number formatting -->
 <script src="//cdnjs.cloudflare.com/ajax/libs/numeral.js/2.0.6/numeral.min.js"></script>
 ```

-And now let's display some interesting figures in that panel!
+And now let's display some interesting figures in that panel!.

-To continue, add this code (back again into your JavaScript, inside the current `displayViewportValues` function, attached to the layer updates):
+You should add this code (back again into your JavaScript, inside the current `displayViewportValues` function, attached to the layer updates):

 ```js
 function displayViewportValues(){